-Dexter Pittman Watch: No official box score yet, so we'll have to update these later tonight, but Dexy was in there in each half, contributing as only he can.
+Dexter Pittman Watch: 12 minutes, 4 points, 1 rebounds, 2 fouls.
+No official box score yet, so we'll have to update these later tonight, but Dexy was in there in each half, contributing as only he can.
 He had an absurd offensive foul.
 A score around the rim that highlighted his sweet hands.
 Even some great defense extending the zone.
 Minute for minute, he's the most entertaining Longhorn since... gosh, I dunno.
 Sonny Alvarado?

-Three Things I Think: Last year, we were the Lakers with Kobe Bryant played by Kevin Durant.
+Three Things I Think: (1) We're more like the Pheonix Suns this year than last.
+Last year, we were the Lakers with Kobe Bryant played by Kevin Durant.
 This year?
 DJ Augustin really is playing like Steve Nash.
 Watching Augustin last season, you wouldn't think there was a "big" leap that could be made from his freshman to sophomore season - he was already so good.
 And yet, he has.
 He's doing special things out there right now.

 (2) Hello, pressure.
 Good teams are going to start doing anything and everything they can to get the ball out of DJ Augustin's hands.
 Full court pressure is one option, but not - in my opinion - as effective as trapping Augustin in the half court would be.
 That's something Barnes is going to need to start planning for.